lportner/homework-3/README.md

 The assignment is explained in HW3.pdf

-Due: Thursday Feb.
-8 at 5pm
+Due: Friday Feb.
+9 at 5pm
 By: GitHub submission or email with subject line "710 Homework 3"
 What: Turn in a script "HW3_myinitials.R"   You may use the stub and edit it or you can just write your own.